5 Natural DIY Hair Masks That Will Repair Your Hair

 A hair mask is a tool you could use in your arsenal of hair care products if you want shampoo commercial-worthy, shiny, healthy hair.
 You know how conditioner bottles always recommend you leave the product on your hair for 3-5 minutes for it to work best?
 Conditioning products take time to penetrate the hair follicles and actually repair or soften the hair.
 Hair masks are a perfect way to get some deep-conditioning done in order to achieve a silky hair texture.

-There are some really great masks available for purchase, but they’re so easy to make yourself with items you probably have lying around your house (eggs, coconut oil, olive oil and natural honey to name a few), so why not go the DIY route?
+There are some really great masks available for purchase (check Amazon for an abundance of masks), but they’re so easy to make yourself with items you probably have lying around your house (eggs, coconut oil, olive oil and natural honey to name a few), so why not go the DIY route?
+If you’re not sure where to start, let’s dive straight into some hair mask recipes for different hair types!

-- 2 Tablespoons of extra-virgin Olive Oil or Coconut Oil.
+- 2 tbspn extra-virgin Olive Oil or Coconut Oil.

-- 1 Tablespoon of Honey (preferably raw, organic honey).
+- 1 tbspn Honey (preferably raw, organic honey).

 - Optional: A few drops of lavender or essential oil of your choice for the scent and relaxing properties.